 A wonderful gift we’ve received from the April 2020 ladder changes is the beginning star bonus.
 The new system provides a unique opportunity to experiment with anything we like because we can learn and mess around while still climbing the ladder.
 The ability to practice different things throughout the month wasn’t possible in the earlier ranked ladder system.
 We all have different star bonuses, but the last star bonus is always 2x.
-If we get two stars for a win and lose one star for a loss, then all we have to do is exceed a 33% win rate, and we will climb out of our star bonus.

 Higher star bonuses require even lower win rates, with 11x just requiring above a 9% win rate to climb.
 Unless you are in a month that you need to climb as fast as possible, the star bonus phase is the ideal time to learn because it is the only time you can play badly and mess around while continuing your climb.